eCo13rus/php-project-lvl1/README.md

 $ make install
 ```
+# Description project:

-# Set of 5 console games "for the brain".
+## Set of 5 console games "for the brain".

 ### Game Brain Even
 - To start the game, enter the command: